• Skip to main content

 5. Just before the chicken is ready, add zucchini to the carrot pan.
 Turn heat on low.
 There should be some residual olive oil in the pan with carrots so no need to add anymore here.

 6. Toss veggies together, then cover and cook on low for 4 minutes.
 Uncover and cook a few more minutes.
 I like to cook until carrots are soft and zucchini is al dente.
+Cook longer if you want a softer zucchini.

 7. When your chicken is finished - plate your delicious meal!
 I usually put the rice down, spoon my zucchini & carrot mixture on top of the rice, then sprinkle on the feta.